ajrichards/htsint/docs/database.rst

    * `idmapping.dat.gz <ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping.dat.gz>`_
    * `uniprot_sprot.fasta.gz <ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz>`_

+The fetching can take several hours depending on the speed of your connection.
+The compressed files total less than 15GB, but be aware that the uncompressed versions will take up over 100GB of space.
+If space is an issue all files may be erased except ``uniprot_sprot.fasta.*`` and ``go.obo`` as the former is used for BLAST and the latter is not stored directly in the database and is used as part of most analysis pipelines.

 A logfile is produced and stored in your data directory.

 (4) Populate the database